22-24 September 2021

 And with the European biogas market alone anticipated to exceed USD 6 Billion by 2025, the future for smart, innovative and sustainable biogas production looks extremely promising.

 To bring together scientists and practitioners, “Progress in Biogas V” will yet again serve as the best platform to explore the future of biogas.

 Together with the University of Hohenheim, one of the world’s leading biogas research facilities, we’ll offer the international scientific community as well as practitioners to present you the status quo and new and modern technologies.

 This conference series has been running since September 2007.
 And with more than 1,000 international participants joining throughout the last 12+ years, it’s your perfect platform for an international knowledge exchange.

-Meet the decision makers and reach the most biogas-relevant contacts during this event as a speaker, exhibitor, sponsor or participant.
+Meet the decision makers and reach the most biogas-relevant contacts during this online event as a speaker, exhibitor, sponsor or participant.

 Regular price: 290€

 **If you are a student under 28, please send your valid proof of matriculation to firstname.lastname@example.org.
 You will then receive your personal discount code via email.

 For low-income countries, please check THIS LIST (click) to see if you qualify.

 If yes, please send us a proof of your residence via email to email@example.com